-At this point, your mind has probably started churning with ideas for ways to get your red light ticket dismissed.
+At this point, your mind has probably started churning with ideas for ways to get your red light or other ticket dismissed.

-The happy news is, this is both possible and a lot more affordable than paying those increased auto insurance premiums!
+The great news is, this is both possible and a lot more affordable than paying those increased auto insurance premiums!